DECEMBER JAPAN FESTIVALS １２月の祭り

 Previously held on November 14.
 Atago Shrine Tel: 0299 45 5637

 A chance to see rarely performed traditional dances at a festival that has been observed every year since it began in 1136.
-A two-hour procession (owatarishiki) through central Nara begins at noon from the Prefectural Office followed by around seven hours of dances.
+A two-hour procession (owatarishiki) through central Nara begins at noon from the Prefectural Office followed by around seven hours of dances at Kasuga Taisha.

 Festive market selling hagoita, the paddles used in hanetsuki, a game traditionally played at New Year.
 Around 50 stallholders crowd into the grounds of Sensoji Temple in Asakusa over the two days.